 USICH was originally authorized by Title II of the Stewart B. McKinney Homeless Assistance Act of 1987 (PL 100-77) to serve as an independent establishment within the executive branch.
 USICH was most recently reauthorized by the Homeless Emergency Assistance and Rapid Transition to Housing (HEARTH) Act of 2009.
-In recent years, USICH has been staffed by approximately 20 FTEs organized into 5 teams: Executive Office; Policy Team; field-based National Initiatives Team; Communications Team; and Finance and Administration Team.
+In recent years, USICH's budgeted FTE compliment has been 19 FTE, organized into 5 teams: Executive Office; Policy Team; field-based National Initiatives Team; Communications Team; and Finance and Administration Team.
 Leadership has included the executive director, deputy director, director of national initiatives, director of communications, director of finance and administration, and chief of staff.
-Employees have work across the federal government, in close partnership with state and local governments, and with non-profit and private sectors.
+Employees work across the federal government, in close partnership with state and local governments, and with non-profit and private sectors.
 USICH staff have been recognized subject matter experts, shaping federal policy and strategies and supporting state and local implementation of proven strategies to prevent and end homelessness.